-If the trust principal is not a resource, disbursements from the trust may be income to the beneficiary, depending on the nature of the disbursements.
-Regular rules to determine when income is available apply.
+1. V Vhen Trust If the trust principal is not a resource, disbursements from the trust may be I Principal Is Not income to the beneficiary, depending on the nature of the disbursements. a a Resource Regular rules to determine when income is available apply.